berabotsmd/ALPHA-MD/guide.md

 - Connect the heroku with your Github Account

-- Now Connect it with your `MAKINO-MD-V2` Repository
+- Now Connect it with your `ALPHA-MD` Repository

 - Click Deploy